You Missed the 90-Day Deadline. Now What?

 If the tax liability stems from your spouse's or former spouse's actions on a joint return—and you didn't know about the errors when you signed—you may qualify for innocent spouse relief.

-File Form 8857 within two years of the IRS's first collection attempt.
+File Form 8857.
+For traditional innocent spouse relief under IRC § 6015(b) and separation of liability under § 6015(c), you must file within two years of the IRS's first collection activity.
+However, equitable relief under § 6015(f) has no two-year deadline.
 The IRS will review your situation and may relieve you of some or all of the joint liability.
+For a full walkthrough of the three types and how to file, see How To Request Innocent Spouse Relief.

 This is a separate issue from whether you missed the 90-day deadline.
 If the underlying problem is that your spouse understated income or claimed improper deductions, innocent spouse relief might be your real solution.